Giuliano1993/serverMan/README.md

 # ServerMan

 **Serverman** is a comprehensive tool for managing your servers across different platforms directly from your terminal.
-Being a porting of the previous python version there are still some work in progress and any contribution is welcome.
+At the moment the tool can handle **DigitalOcean** Server Creation and Sites addition, and deploying Github repos on **Netlify** and **Vercel**.

-At the moment the tool handle DigitalOcean Server Creation and Sites addition, and deploying Github repos on netlify.
+If you want to contribute to this project, please read the [Contributing file](./CONTRIBUTING.md) first.
+For any further doubt don't hesitate to contact me!

-While improving functionalities on the previous two platform, Vercel is next to come on the repo.
+Issues and features ideas are welcome!

 ## Installation